SAP-archive/teched2020-INT167/README.md

-# Session ID - Session Title
+# INT167 - Implement and Run Business Scenarios at the Edge Using SAP Edge Service

 ## Description